PLUTO: A Public Value Assessment Tool

 \subsubsection{Questionnaire Component}

 While several open-source tools provide robust solutions for survey creation, they primarily focus on enabling survey designers to analyze aggregated results.
 As PLUTO's core objective is to provide immediate, individualized feedback to the survey respondent, existing platforms were not fully suited to our needs.
 This required a hybrid approach: building a custom visualization layer on top of a standard survey engine to deliver tailored, actionable insights directly to the user.
-We envisioned PLUTO as a unified tool where the formal questionnaire component and the interactive survey app are seamlessly synchronized by design, facilitating future development and adaptation by other organizations.
+We envisioned PLUTO as a unified tool where the formal questionnaire component and the interactive survey app are synchronized by design, facilitating future development and adaptation by other organizations.
 To achieve this, we prioritized programmatic questionnaire frameworks that offer high customizability.
-Additionally, hosting the tool on private servers was a key requirement to ensure data security and build user trust.
-We chose to integrate SurveyJS due to its maturity and the advantages of its permissive MIT License, which facilitates broader adoption by organizations without the restrictions associated with copyleft licenses.
-This choice ensures that PLUTO can be freely utilized and adapted, supporting our goal of creating an inclusive and widely applicable tool.
+To support broad adoption and ensure data security, we integrated the permissively-licensed SurveyJS framework and designed the system for self-hosting.